 First, it is normal to be afraid when you first get sober.
 However, if you don’t learn to manage those fears and put them into perspective, they will drive you right back to the bottle.

 Here are some common fears in sobriety and what you can do to manage them.

-The IDEA of sobriety can be scary in of itself.
+The idea of sobriety can be scary by itself.
 It’s the whole, “You mean I can never drink ever again?!”
-Let your brain marinate on words like forever and you’ll set yourself right up for failure.
+Let your brain marinate on words like forever, and you’ll set yourself right up for failure.

-Realizing that sobriety means you’ll have to figure out new ways to handle your “stuff” is a frightening prospect.
-The idea that you don’t get to chemically check out of reality every now and then is horrifying, especially when you think reality is pretty terrible.
+Realizing that sobriety means you’ll have to find new ways to handle your “stuff” is frightening.
+The idea that you don’t get to chemically check out of reality now and then is horrifying, especially when you think that reality is pretty terrible.

 If you think sobriety is scary, stop and think about the alternative.
 Do you really want to drink yourself silly for the rest of your life?
 And to that point, how long do you think your life will be at the rate you’re going?